L3MON4D3/LuaSnip/README.md

     `fmt` and `lambda` are especially useful.
   * [`lua-loader`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#lua):
     A very useful way to load snippets, more comfortable than calling `add_snippets`.
-    Also supports hot reload (limited to buffers in the same NeoVim instance as the edited file) and [jumping to the files that provide snippets to the current buffer](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#edit_snippets).
+    Also supports hot reload (limited to buffers in the same Neovim instance as the edited file) and [jumping to the files that provide snippets to the current buffer](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#edit_snippets).
   * Advanced nodes:
     [`functionNode`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#functionnode),